henderjon/durations/README.md

 # durations

-some helpful time funcs
+some helpful time/duration funcs

-If you want to do math with properly typed ints (think return values from other funcs) you have to cast that int to a time.Duration.
-This abstracts that a bit and makes it more readable.
+This package is mostly sugar.
+If you want to do duration math with properly typed ints (think return values from other funcs) you have to cast that int to a time.Duration (int64).
+This package makes the invocations a bit more fluent and hides the casts from view.